-- Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Check the brake fluid level in the level viewer. - " If the brake fluid level has dropped below the marking f A : - Add the front brake fluid. 🔌 🕮 p.
-134)
+- Move the brake reservoir mounted on the handlebar to a horizontal position. - Check the brake fluid level in the viewer. - angle If the brake fluid level has dropped below the marking f A : - Add the front brake fluid. 🔌 🕮 p.
+139)

-12.5 Adding the front brake fluid 4
+12.5 Adding the front brake fluid 🔌